 Conflict Resolution.
 A voluntary resolution process using alternative dispute resolution mechanisms such as mediation, facilitated dialogue, or restorative justice.

 Equity Resolution Appellate Officer.
-For Student(s) or Student Organization Respondents, a trained, senior-level administrator appointed by the Chancellor (or Designee) to hear all appeals stemming from the Equity Resolution Process.
+For Student(s) or Student Organization Respondents, a trained, senior-level administrator appointed by the Chancellor (or Designee) to hear all requests for reconsideration of summary determination and appeals stemming from the Equity Resolution Process.
 For Faculty Respondents, the Chancellor (or Designee).

 Equity Resolution Hearing Panel (“Hearing Panel”).
 A group of three (3) trained Equity Resolution Hearing Panelist Pool members who serve as the Hearing Panel for a specific Complaint.
 A good faith attempt will be made for the Hearing Panel to include at least one faculty member and one administrator or staff member.